BBlue530/PatchHound/README.md

 ⚠️ **Warning: PatchHound is currently in development.
 There is no stable release yet.**
 Use at your own risk and expect potential breaking changes until a stable version is released.

+⚠️ **Note: The requirements.txt in the root of the repository is intended for testing.**
+The requirements.txt inside the `Backend` folder is used for running the backend properly. **Do not manually run pip install -r requirements.txt** always use `Start.sh` to ensure the correct environment and dependencies are installed.

 ---